+Much of the value of our open-label study is to support simufilam's long-term safety profile in patients.
 We believe a well-designed, long-term, open-label study is an exercise in prudent risk-management.
-Clinical results may serve as a tool to help inform and manage the inherent risks and uncertainties of drug development prior to undertaking a large, expensive Phase 3 clinical testing program.
+Clinical results serve as a tool to help inform and manage the inherent risks and uncertainties of drug development for undertaking a large, expensive Phase 3 clinical testing program.